Gurobi/gurobi-machinelearning/docs/source/firststeps-simple-example.md

 pred_constr = add_predictor_constr(m, nn, input_vars, output_vars)
 ```

-The member function [print_stats](api/AbstractPredictorConstr.rst#gurobi_ml.modeling.basepredictor.AbstractPredictorConstr.print_stats) of the modeling object outputs the details of the regression model that was added to the Gurobi.
+The method [print_stats](api/AbstractPredictorConstr.rst#gurobi_ml.modeling.basepredictor.AbstractPredictorConstr.print_stats) of the modeling object outputs the details of the regression model that was added to the Gurobi.

 ```{code-cell}
 pred_constr.print_stats()